Not by Might nor by Power– Daniel 4

 Then he said to me, “This is the word of the Lord to Zerubbabel, saying, ‘Not by might nor by power, but by My Spirit,’ says the Lord of armies.
 Zechariah 4:6 (NASB)

-Speaking to one who would lead the people of Israel back home from Babylon near the end of Daniel’s life, the prophet Zechariah pointed to the true source of power and triumph for all people, then, now, and always – the Lord.
+Speaking to one who would lead the people of Israel back home from Babylon near the end of Daniel’s life, the prophet Zechariah was pointed to the true source of power and triumph for all people, then, now, and always – the Lord.

 In Daniel’s day, the person holding the most power on earth was King Nebuchadnezzar of Babylon.
 His achievements and building projects were unparalleled, and his vast empire stretched across most of the known world of that time.
-His word was law and authority unquestioned.
+His word was law, and authority unquestioned.
 Despite a kind warning from God in the form of a second dream, King Nebuchadnezzar would forget that God, not he, was the ultimate source of his success.
-The king’s pride would go before his fall.
+The king’s pride would go before his own fall.

 But finally Daniel came in before me, whose name is Belteshazzar according to the name of my god, and in whom is a spirit of the holy gods; and I related the dream to him, saying‘Belteshazzar, chief of the soothsayer priests, since I know that a spirit of the holy gods is in you and no secret baffles you, tell me the visions of my dream which I have seen, along with its interpretation.
 Daniel 4:8-9 (NASB)

 Unlike the first dream, the king shared this one with everyone while seeking its interpretation.
 When Daniel heard the dream and understood its meaning in his spirit, he was overcome, for he cared for the king.
+(Perhaps the king had not shared the dream with Daniel, but it was, once again, divinely revealed to him).

 19 “Then Daniel, whose name is Belteshazzar, was appalled for a while as his thoughts alarmed him.
 The king responded and said, ‘Belteshazzar, do not let the dream or its interpretation alarm you.’
 Belteshazzar replied, ‘My lord, if only the dream applied to those who hate you, and its interpretation to your adversaries!
 20 The tree that you saw, which became large and grew strong, whose height reached to the sky and was visible to all the earth, 21 and whose foliage was beautiful and its fruit abundant, and in which was food for all, under which the animals of the field lived and in whose branches the birds of the sky settled— 22 it is you, O king; for you have become great and grown strong, and your majesty has become great and reached to the sky, and your dominion to the end of the earth.
 23 And in that the king saw an angelic watcher, a holy one, descending from heaven and saying, “Chop down the tree and destroy it; yet leave the stump with its roots in the ground, but with a band of iron and bronze around it in the new grass of the field, let him be drenched with the dew of heaven, and let him share with the animals of the field until seven periods of time pass over him,” 24 this is the interpretation, O king, and this is the decree of the Most High, which has come upon my lord the king: 25 that you be driven away from mankind and your dwelling place be with the animals of the field, and you be given grass to eat like cattle and be drenched with the dew of heaven; and seven periods of time will pass over you, until you recognize that the Most High is ruler over the realm of mankind and bestows it on whomever He wishes.
 26 And in that it was commanded to leave the stump with the roots of the tree, your kingdom will remain as yours after you recognize that it is Heaven that rules.
 27 Therefore, O king, may my advice be pleasing to you: wipe away your sin by doing righteousness, and your wrongdoings by showing mercy to the poor, in case there may be a prolonging of your prosperity.’
 Daniel 4:19-27 (NASB)